Jessa Duggar Turns Second Baby Bump Instagram Photo Into News After Congratulating Pregnant Jill Dillard On Family Blog

 A photo posted by Jessa Seewald (@jessaseewald) on

-And of course, the fans started to post comments about the kind of baby she will have.
+And of course, the fans started to post comments about the gender of baby she will have.
 One fan wrote, “The way ur carrying it looks like a girl well congratulations hope healthy baby always,” while another wrote, “@jessaseewald you look absolutely amazing..
 Praying it’s a girl..”

 It looks like the fans in general are hoping that, since her first baby was a son, she gets to have the joy of giving birth to a cute little girl.